Belgian Armed Forces: World War II

-Post 1945
+Post-1945

 The harsh lessons of World War II made collective security a priority for Belgian foreign policy.
 In March 1948 Belgium signed the Treaty of Brussels, and then joined NATO in 1948.
-However the integration of the armed forces into NATO did not begin until after the Korean War, to which Belgium (in co-operation with Luxembourg) sent a detachment known as the Belgian United Nations Command.
+However the integration of the armed forces into NATO did not begin until after the Korean War, to which Belgium (in co-operation with Luxembourg) sent a detachment known as the Belgian Volunteer Corps for Korea.
 Later Belgium contributed a corps to NATO's Northern Army Group.
 Defence expenditure grew along with the force size.
 In 1948 the army was 75,000 strong which grew to 150,000 by 1952.
 A major defence review in 1952 set a target of three active and two reserve divisions, a 400-aircraft air force and a fifteen-ship navy.
 Forty anti-aircraft defence battalions were created, linked with radar and a centralised command-and-control system.

 As a safeguard against Belgium being invaded again, two major bases, Kitona and Kamina, were established in the Belgian Congo.
 They were almost viewed as a 'national redoubt,' permitting the survival and rebuilding of forces if Belgium were again invaded.

 Following a change in government in 1954 conscript service was reduced to 18 months.
 The Belgian Army gained nuclear capability in the 1950s with Honest John missiles initially and then with nuclear-capable tube artillery.
 It also adopted the U.S. Pentomic organization, but then switched to a triangular division structure by the early 1960s.
 Just after independence in the Congo, a Metropolitan Command (Cometro) was active to control the Belgian forces there.

 From October 1993 to March 1996, Belgium participated in UNAMIR, a UN Peacekeeping mission meant to end the Rwandan genocide.
 While protecting the Rwandan prime minister, 10 soldiers from the 2nd Commando Battalion were tortured and executed by the Rwandan Presidential Guard.
 Rwandan Major Bernard Ntuyahaga was later convicted for the murders in 2007.